joekryan/obesity_analysis/README.md

   <img src="https://github.com/joekryan/obesity_analysis/blob/master/final_model.png" width=850>
 </p>

-The final regression model had an R2 value of 0.6
+The final regression model had an R2 value of just under 0.6

 The final model was then evaluated against the assumptions of linear regression.
 These are as follows: